-So to be able to group these pages together in one report is not possible with the standard search tool in Google Analytics.
+But it’s not possible to group these pages together in one report with the standard search tool in Google Analytics.

 First, list all your landing page URLs in a text editor like this: